,

 Religious Education

 As a Church of England School, Religious Education is a core subject and. alongside collective worship, is a very important part of school life.
-RE & worship takes place throughout the school day with daily prayers, whole school and class worship and the sharing of our Christian values.
+RE is taught weekly but the children have daily opportunities to explore and embrace spirituality and the big questions of life.
+They have opportunities throughout the school day to pray, reflect and they participate in class daily prayers, whole school and class worship and the sharing of our Christian values.

-This term the focus taken from the Diocese scheme of work and linked to Understanding Christianity is:
+This term the focus taken from the Questful RE scheme of work and linked to Understanding Christianity is:

 Science